ShaharNaveh/ShaharNaveh.github.io/content/blog/practical-networking-guide/index.md

 ## IP Addressing
 Every device on a network must be addressable.
 This means that it can be reached by referencing its address (usually an IPv4 address).

 This IP address allows a device to communicate with another device using its remote IP address, assuming that they are on the same network.
+Every IP address must unique on its own network, meaning no two devices has the same IP address.

-An IP address is associated with a computer's network interface
+### IPv4 Structure
 An IPv4 is comprised of 4 numbers separated by a dot, each of those numbers can be between 0-255.

 | IPv4 | Valid? |